CMC Writing Excellence & Regulatory Strategy: Mastering Postapproval Changes for Drugs

 Who Should Attend

-This 15-hour course is designed for regulatory, CMC, and technical professionals responsible for authoring, reviewing, or contributing to Chemistry, Manufacturing & Controls (CMC) sections of global regulatory submissions across development and commercialization.
+This 15-hour course is designed for regulatory, CMC, and technical professionals responsible for authoring, reviewing, and managing postapproval CMC changes across global markets.

-It is particularly valuable for professionals who translate complex scientific, manufacturing, and analytical data into clear, consistent, and inspection-ready regulatory documentation.
-Typical attendees include Regulatory Affairs (CMC), CMC Authors, Quality professionals, Process Development and Analytical scientists, Manufacturing and Technical Operations staff, and cross-functional team members supporting IND/IMPD, NDA/BLA, ANDA, MAA, and lifecycle management submissions.
+It is particularly valuable for professionals involved in lifecycle management who must clearly communicate changes in manufacturing, analytical methods, specifications, or control strategies to regulatory authorities.
+Typical attendees include Regulatory Affairs (CMC), Lifecycle Management Leads, CMC Authors, Quality professionals, Process Development and Analytical scientists, Manufacturing and Technical Operations staff, and cross-functional teams supporting supplements, variations, and postapproval changes.

 Register for Live Stream Request On-Site Details